emilha85/Intuit.Players.Service/README.md

 - **Consumers**
   - -**PlayersDataMessageListener** - Consumer of the **PlayersDataMessage** sent by CsvPlayersReader, saves data in db.
-  - -**PlayersSearchesMessageListener** - Consumer of **PlayersSearchedMessage** sent by the handler. incrmenting plyers searched data.
+  - -**PlayersSearchesMessageListener** - Consumer of **PlayersSearchedMessage** sent by the handler. incrementing players searched data.
 This will be used for the  in-memeory cache cold start.

 - **PlayersHandler** - handler for the api calls;